Spinning the Reel

 Picture

-One of the most common, and most often lazy, pieces of film criticism asks “Who is this movie for?”
+Often the most common, and most often lazy, pieces of film criticism ask “Who is this movie for?”
 Usually the answer is self apparent and traces back to some studio’s desire to make money quickly.
 Every so often though, a movie comes around that so violently antagonizes every potential audience that its very existence comes into question.
 Forgive me for asking, but who is He’s All That for?

 Read More